 Here are some issues of interest I work with and have specialized training:

 Anxiety and Depressive States

-For many intimate couple relationships are at the core of the experience of life satisfaction.
+For many, intimate couple relationships are at the core of the experience of life enjoyment.
 While couple relationships can be deeply rewarding and fun, often after the initial “honeymoon” phase of a relationship, couples find themselves becoming stuck in emotional patterns that dampen the sense of joy in relationship.
 This phase can lead to escalating conflict and disillusion about the future of the relationship.
-However, this is a very potent turning point for a relationship, for it is at this time that conflict and dissatisfaction can be explored and worked through, and transform to the next level of growth and intimacy in the relationship!
-For others, beginning a relationship with an exploration of mutual aspirations and goals within a therapeutic context can set the stage for creating the Fundamental Key Components of a Successful Relationship (see below).
+This is a potent turning point for a relationship; it’s at this time that conflict and dissatisfaction can be explored and worked through, and transform to the next level of growth and intimacy in the relationship!
+For others, beginning a relationship with an exploration of mutual aspirations and goals within a therapeutic context can set the stage for creating a satisfying journey together.